niuers/Distributed-System-Design-Review/Scalability.md

 1. If you have a scalability problem, your system is fast for a single user but slow under heavy load.

 # Latency vs. Throughput

+1. Latency is the time to perform some action or to produce some result.
+Latency is measured in units of time -- hours, minutes, seconds, nanoseconds or clock periods.

+1. Throughput is the number of such actions or results per unit of time.
+This is measured in units of whatever is being produced (cars, I/O samples, memory words, iterations) per unit of time.

 1. You should strive for maximum throughput with acceptable latency

 # Availability vs. Consistency

 ## Brewer's CAP Theorem
-1. You can only pick two below at any given time
+1. You can only pick two out of three guarantees across a write/read pair at any given time in a distributed system.
-   * Consistency
-   * Availability
-   * Partition Tolerance
+   * Consistency: Every read receives the most recent write or an error.
+   * Availability: Every request receives a response, without guarantee that it contains the most recent version of the information.
+   * Partition Tolerance: The system continues to operate despite arbitrary partitioning due to network failures.
+      * Given that networks aren't completely reliable, you must tolerate partitions in a distributed system.

 ### Centralized System